awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-debugging.md

 + **Python** \- version 2\.5\.0 and later

-+ **Windows Server** \- all configurations starting December 9th, 2016
++ **Windows Server** \- all configurations, starting December 9th, 2016

 On supported platforms, you can use a configuration option to run the X\-Ray daemon on the instances in your environment\.
-You can enable the daemon in the console or by using a configuration file\.
+You can enable the daemon in the Elastic Beanstalk console or by using a configuration file\.

 **Note**
-To be able to upload data to X\-Ray, the X\-Ray daemon requires IAM permissions in the **AWSXrayWriteOnlyAccess** managed policy\.
+To upload data to X\-Ray, the X\-Ray daemon requires IAM permissions in the **AWSXrayWriteOnlyAccess** managed policy\.
 These permissions are included in the Elastic Beanstalk instance profile\.
 If you don't use the default instance profile, see [Giving the Daemon Permission to Send Data to X\-Ray](http://docs.aws.amazon.com/xray/latest/devguide/xray-daemon.html#xray-daemon-permissions)\.

 Debugging with AWS X\-Ray requires the use of the AWS X\-Ray SDK\.
 See the [AWS X\-Ray Developer Guide](http://docs.aws.amazon.com//xray/latest/devguide/xray-gettingstarted.html) for instructions and sample applications\.